 My name, obviously, is Justin Lessard.
 I am a devoted father, husband, minister, missionary and servant.
 My passion is for the serving of youth, both locally and abroad, as well as a specific calling toward the peoples of Kenya, in eastern Africa.
-I journeyed there on a 2006 mission trip, and am currently planning a trip in August of 2009.
-More on that can be seen here: (The Mission- What will you do?
-Mission- Kenya, August ‘09.
-(Read this letter.) ) and on my myspace (blog and photos) at http://www.myspace.com/justinlessard and Facebook pages at http://www.facebook.com/home.php?ref=home#/profile.php?id=615757999&ref=profile (Note: If you request me as a friend on myspace or Facebook, let me know that you saw me here, so I accept you.)
+I journeyed there on a 2006 mission trip, and returned to the Maasai area in the summer of 2009.
+More on that can be seen here: (The Mission- What will you do? , Mission- Kenya, August ‘09.
+(Read this letter.) ) and Facebook pages at http://www.facebook.com/home.php?ref=home#/profile.php?id=615757999&ref=profile (Note: If you request me as a friend on myspace or Facebook, let me know that you saw me here, so I accept you.)
 Please also take time to check out http://kingdomadvancers.wordpress.com for info and tools for teen & youth ministry, mentorship, etc.

 I began this blog as a way to not only express myself, but also to bring to light some of the things that don’t quite get enough attention.
 It is my intention to be as impartial as possible, while maintaining my core beliefs and faith, and being just in such things that are, at times, controversial.
 I will, of course, lean to the side that is supported by God’s Word, the Bible.
 Using that as the focal point for what is right and what is just, this blog is open to comments, questions, and conversation.
 I have given allowance for anyone to comment, even without signing up.
 I will delete anything I deem as hateful, course, or unnecessarily rude.
 It is not my intention to promote any specific group or organization, unless I specifically say that they have my backing.
 With that in mind, I welcome and encourage comments of anyone from any background and of any belief.
 I thoroughly support the emboldening of comments and thoughts to be expressed here.
 Now, get reading!